JimOhman/fun/surviv/README.md

 # Surviv bot for Chrome

 A script that talks to the Chrome browser using [pyppeteer](https://github.com/pyppeteer/pyppeteer) and grabs info about the game.
-This info is then used to create an aimbot and wallhack, as well as punch chasing.
+This info is then used to create a predictive aimbot and wallhack, as well as automatic punch chasing.

 ---
 ## Installation: